ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ### Dead drop

 A [dead drop](https://deaddrops.com/) is a drive or another storage device that is physically immobilized in a public location for people to pick-up and deposit files.
-There is now an IPFS version thanks to the [IPFS Dead Drop project](https://github.com/c-base/ipfs-deaddrop).
+There is now an IPFS version, thanks to the [IPFS Dead Drop project](https://github.com/c-base/ipfs-deaddrop).

 ## Collaborate